Unsupervised discovery of Interpretable Visual Concepts: Methods evaluation

 \section{Methods evaluation}

-We present the experiments to test MAGE, $\CAOC$ and Ms-IV, using two CNN architectures, ResNet-18~\cite{He:cvpr:2016} and VGG16~\cite{Simonyan:iclr:2015}, trained in a classification dataset of cats vs. dogs~\footnote{https://www.kaggle.com/competitions/dogs-vs-cats-redux-kernels-edition/data}.
+We present the experiments to test MAGE, $\CAOC$, and Ms-IV, using two CNN architectures, ResNet-18~\cite{He:cvpr:2016} and VGG16~\cite{Simonyan:iclr:2015}, trained on a classification dataset of cats vs. dogs~\footnote{https://www.kaggle.com/competitions/dogs-vs-cats-redux-kernels-edition/data}.